Synthetixio/SIPs/content/sccp/sccp-184.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase the `MaxMarketValueUSD` to sUSD 15 million from sUSD 7 million.
+This SCCP proposes to increase the sETH futures market `MaxMarketValueUSD` to sUSD 15 million from sUSD 7 million.

 ## Abstract